JMSLab/Template/README.md

     - The issue folder should be deleted after the issue is resolved and is not merged into the main branch.

+- `/.github` defines workflows for [github actions](https://docs.github.com/en/actions).
+We recommend disabling these by default when creating a private repository.

 ### Quick start

 1. Open the command-line and clone the repository.
 For example,